grimSkepsis/p5-quad/README.md

 # to run:

-to run, do an npm install then "run npm start"
+to run, do an npm install then "npm run start"

 # goal: